Best cloud service desk software of 2025

 • Knowledge base system that allows organizations to create, organize, and maintain a repository of helpful documentation

-• AI-powered chatbots and predictive analytics that automate routine tasks, provide customers with immediate assistance, and analyze support data to optimize service processes
+• AI-powered chatbots and predictive analytics that automate routine tasks and analyze support data to optimize service processes

 Pros